quintanilha6/demo-sc-unrestricted-resource-consumption/README.md

 Most frameworks, like Spring provide built-in tools and features to implement various resource management techniques efficiently.
 Here are some techniques and how Spring facilitates their implementation:

 ### Request Quotas with Spring AOP and Spring Security
-By using Spring AOP, you can intercept method calls and enforce quotas based on various criteria such as user authentication, request type, or client identity.
+By using Spring AOP, we can intercept method calls and enforce quotas based on various criteria such as user authentication, request type, or client identity.

 ```java
 @Aspect